gerbera/gerbera/doc/config-clients.rst

    .. code:: xml

-       userAgent="..."
+       userAgent="DLNADOC/1.50"

-This allows to filter clients by userAgent signature.
+This allows to filter clients by ``userAgent`` signature.
 It contains a part of the UserAgent http-signature of your client.
+It can be found on the clients page of the web ui.
-Run a network sniffer like wireshark or some UPnP utility to discover the signature.
+In some cases it can help to run a network sniffer like wireshark or some UPnP utility to discover the signature.
+Most clients do not report exactly the same User-Agent for UPnP services and file request.
-If :confval:`client ip` is set :confval:`userAgent` is ignored.
+If :confval:`client ip` is set :confval:`client userAgent` is ignored.

 .. confval:: client friendlyName
    :type: :confval:`String`